 CHERRY: Slow burner with good heat. scented and does not spit.

 HOLLY: Good heat, will burn when green, but best when let dry a few months.
+(Ancient advice was to cut next winters holly this winter

-PEAR: Slow and steady, good heat
+PEAR: Slow and steady, good heat and a pleasent scent.

 PLUM: Good heat and scent.

 WALNUT: Good heat and scent.
+Aromatic wood!

-with fierce heat and the scent is pleasant.
+YEW: Among the best. burns slowly, with fierce heat and the scent is pleasant.

 LESS DESIRABLE TIMBERS

-ALDER: Opinion varies re usefulness, works best well seasoned and that takes time to dry because by nature it grows in swamps.
+ALDER: Opinion varies re usefulness, works best well seasoned and takes time to dry because by nature it grows in swamps.

 HORNBEAM: Good, burns well

 MAPLES: Good or bad!
 Depends on variety.
-Sycamore is a maple
+Sycamore is a maple.

 OAK: Dry oak is excellent for heat, burning slowly and steadily.
 Season for 2-3 years.